junglesta/wherenodoctor/chapters/11-nutrition-eat-to-be healthy.md

 ---
 layout: page
-title:  "nutrition eat to be healthy"
+title:  "nutrition: eat to be healthy"
 permalink: /11/
+index: true
 ---
 # SICKNESSES CAUSED BY NOT EATING WELL